engtuncay/engtuncay.github.io/web-css/css-intro-06-Flexbox.md

 - column-reverse: same as row-reverse but bottom to top

-#### FLEX-WRAP
+### flex-wrap

 ![](./img/css/flex-wrap.jpg)

-By default, flex items will all try to fit onto one line.
+By default, flex items will all try to fit onto *one line*.
 You can change that and allow the items to wrap as needed with this property.

 ```css
 .container {